gpalou4/TFM/README.md

 ## 2. MOFA

-MOFA integration analysis of the two omic layers: gene expression and DNA methylation.
+MOFA integration analysis of the two omic layers (gene expression and DNA methylation) using `MOFA2` R package.

--   _create_mofa_object_:

-    1. Rea.
-    2. Vis

--   _training_model_: Qua

-    1. Reading .
-    2. Vis
-    3.
+-   _create_mofa_object_: Integrating both Omic datasets and the samples covariates into a MOFA object

+-   _training_model_: Training of the model with previously build MOFA object.

+    1. training_model.R --> Main analysis
+    2. REGICOR_validation/training_model.R --> Replication analysis in the independent cohort REGICOR.

 -   _downstream_analysis_: Qua

-    1. Readiiles.
+    1. ewas_nogroups_914_2055 -->
-    2. Vis
+    2. MOFA_samples_metadata_nogroups_914_2055.csv --> Samples metadata for the main analysis
+    3. REGICOR_validation --> Same analysis but for the replication in REGICOR
+    4. cpgs_shared.R --> Calculation of the number of CpGs shared between the EWAS (main) and the SD (sensitivity) strategies.

 -   _samples_covariates_: Qual